Lyroxide/yomichan-korean/README.md

 To install the extension, head over to 'Release' and download the extension for your respective browsers.

+When updating your extension, **please remember to export your settings first.**

 ## Dictionaries

 [DOWNLOAD LINK](https://drive.google.com/drive/folders/1YRw_FPSyGqKd8B0ubs8I36AAfbduWZnJ?usp=sharing)